 Some people come to Florence to see at least the Michelangelo's David in the Accademia Gallery.
 Certainly, this museum is the home of the David, a finished masterpiece, but to understand Michelangelo's technique is necessary to look at what he left unfinished: The Prisoners!

-We could consider as " date of birth " of the Accademia Gallery the 1784 , date in which the Grand Duke Pietro Leopoldo Habsburg Lorraine (the family that ruled Florence from the end of the Medici family untill the proclamation of the monarchy in Italy) gathered here the Academy of drawing's art and other artist organizations .
-He used the the areas of the ancient St. Matthew's Hospital and of the ancient convent of St. Niccolo di Cafaggio.
+We could consider as " date of birth " of the Accademia Gallery the 1784 , date in which the Grand Duke Pietro Leopoldo Habsburg Lorraine (the family that ruled Florence from the end of the Medici family until the proclamation of the monarchy in Italy) gathered here the Academy of drawing's art and other artists organizations .
+He used the areas of the former St. Matthew's Hospital and of the ancient convent of St. Niccolo di Cafaggio.

-It was thought to be an academy , a school, to teach drawing, painting and sculpture... the Academy of Fine Arts !
+It was thought to be an academy, to teach drawing, painting, and sculpture... the Academy of Fine Arts!

 The Accademia Gallery is a small treasure trove of masterpieces.